-1.1 No internal control issues were identified during the financial year ending 31 March 2021.
-The internal audit carried out in April 2021 concluded that: "The Internal Audit work undertaken confirmed that during the 2020/21 year the Council maintained effective governance arrangements including a robust framework of internal control and risk management.
+1.1 No internal control issues were identified during the financial year ending 31 March 2022.
+The internal audit carried out in April 2022 concluded that: "The Internal Audit work undertaken confirmed that during the 2021/22 year the Council maintained effective governance arrangements including a robust framework of internal control and risk management.
 The Internal Audit review, undertaken on the documentation provided to the Internal Auditor and on the information published on the Council's website, has confirmed that the Council maintains an effective framework of financial administration and internal financial control.
 The Council displays many examples of good financial practice and continues to prioritise the maintenance of a high standard of financial management and control.
 Appropriate formal Policies, Procedures and Protocols have been adopted by the Council and these provide a solid foundation for the continuing operation of strong financial management and control.
-The Council displays many examples of strong governance including a strategic 3-year Business Plan (currently in place for the period May 2019 to May 2022) with measurable objectives.
-The Council supported the local community during the period of restrictions imposed as a result of the pandemic and an Emergency Plan (Covid-19) was put into operation.
-The Council also completed the installation of a Youth Shelter and Base on the New Green Centre Grounds.
-By examination of the 2020/21 accounts and supporting documentation it was confirmed that the Clerk, in the role as the Council's Responsible Financial Officer (RFO), satisfactorily undertook the administration of the Council's financial affairs and produced satisfactory financial management information to enable the Council to make wellinformed decisions"
+The Council displays many examples of strong governance including a strategic 3-year Business Plan (currently in place for the period May 2021 to May 2024) with measurable objectives.
+By examination of the 2021/22 accounts and supporting documentation it was confirmed that the Clerk, in the role as the Council's Responsible Financial Officer (RFO), satisfactorily undertook the administration of the Council's financial affairs and produced satisfactory financial management information to enable the Council to make well-informed decisions"